shortbloke/home_assistant_config/docs/automations.md

 ## Power Control

-- Turning on specific lights 1 hour before sunset
+- Turning on specific lights in the morning and 1 hour before sunset
 - Turn on a Sonoff relay switch when loft temperatures get high and off again when they lower
-  - This is used to power an inline fan which pulls cooler air from outside to the front of my HP Microserver
+  - This is used to power an inline fan which pulls cooler air from outside to the front of my HP MicroServer
   - If there is no movement in a room turn off any TP Link Smart socket which is drawing power and send an alert
   - Aim to ensure various appliances aren't left on accidentally
   - This ensures smart switches aren't turned off just because they are on, only when something connected to them is drawing power

+## Kitchen Appliance Monitoring

+- Track power usage of kitchen appliances to determine when they have been turned on, and when they complete their cycle.
+Sending a notification when they finish.

 ## Home Assistant Resource Usage Alerts